BEING A VOLUNTEER CAN MEAN DIFFERENT THINGS.

 CHRISTIANS ABROAD ASSOCIATE MISSION PARTNER

-There are robust and well financed mission associate programmes by that name or by others which are managed by bodies associated with churches in membership of CTBI.
-Christians Abroad has no wish to competer with any other 'mission' agency.
+Christians Abroad has no wish to compete with any other 'mission' agency.
 We would encourage anyone in membership of a particular church to research and apply for support in their vocation through recognised 'mission' agencies associated with their church or any other church that might be sympathetic.
 It is likely that such an association would be able to offer much better resourced support for a vocation than Christians Abroad could offer.

 There are individuals, however, that for one reason or another, do not fit into the 'mission agency' structures of their member churches and have not found the appropriate support that they need for the sense of vocation that they experience.
 In some such circumstances, where there is still a clear sense of vocation and participation in God's mission, Christians Abroad may be able to offer a degree of flexibility which will provide the minimum of support for a vocation overseas in terms of accountability, administrative and pastoral support.
-You can see a description of the Associate Mission Partner programme on the link highlighted and from the main menu of the website.
-If you find yourself in this position, then please contact Colin at firstname.lastname@example.org.
+You can see a description of the Associate Mission Partner programme under Special Projects on the main menu of the website.
+If you find yourself in this position, then please contact email@example.com.